nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `SHIFT` & `TAG` are not fields that can be used to sort employees.
 * `sortE` only sorts the active current list for employees.
     * e.g. If you findE previously and only 3 employees are displayed on the list, `sortE` will only sort the 3 employees
+* If a filtered list with no employee listed is shown, `sortE` will be invalid.

 </div>